Would be considerate of you to have a previous conversation before sending a friend request. Otherwise just comment, ask

 With that in mind, the anime that I have watched during my first 20 year span is added to the “On Hold” status without any episode added.

-* I only leave anime on my "Watching" List, which I watch weekly or at least from two to two weeks.
+* I only leave anime on my "Watching" List, which I watch weekly or at least in a two weeks timeframe.

 So, slow fansubs and OVAs that I'm watching end up in the "On Hold" List, except if they have weekly releases.

 * I don’t use “Rewatching” nor "Total Times Re-watched Series" thing.
 Again, I'm not here for the numbers.

 * I also don't understand how MAL can measure the manga that someone have read.

-EDIT: From 2009 on, my interest in anime has decreased, with life outside the hobby being rather complicated and the time available being extremely limited.
+EDIT: From 2009 on, my interest in anime has decreased drastically, with real life becoming more complex and the free time being extremely limited.